 The student is responsible for becoming familiar with and completing the requirements for the degree being sought.
-The student may expect guidance from his/her advisor, committee, and assistance from the Graduate School.
+The student may expect guidance from their advisor and committee (where applicable) and assistance from the Graduate School.
 Students are also encouraged to consult the Graduate School Catalog (the year they were admitted) and Graduate School website for the most current information.